xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 This block provides a non technical explanation that remains faithful to the effective layer encoding.

-The AI alignment problem asks a simple but very hard question:
+The AI alignment problem asks a simple but very hard question.

 > When we build very capable AI systems, how do we make sure they keep doing what we actually want, even in new situations, instead of following some shortcut or proxy that eventually hurts us?

 In practice, we train AI systems using reward signals, feedback, and other proxies for what we want.
 Those proxies are never perfect.
 At the same time, there are social and economic incentives around the systems that may push people to deploy them faster or in riskier ways than is ideal.

 In the Tension Universe view for Q121, we do not try to solve all of this at once.
-Instead, we do three things:
+Instead, we do three things.

-1. We imagine a space of “alignment scenarios”.
+1. We imagine a space of alignment scenarios.
 Each scenario describes:

    * what the AI system tends to do in different contexts,
    * what humans actually value in those situations,